IngoScholtes/csh2018-tutorial/docs/pathpy.md

 # pathpy tutorial

 This tutorial gives an in-depth introduction to the Open Source python data analytics package `pathpy`.
 We illustrate the theoretical foundations of higher- and multi-order network models in toy examples, and we will demonstrate their advantages in the analysis of time series data on complex networks.
-The latest version of `pathpy` is available at the[python package index](https://pypi.org/project/pathpy2/).
+The latest version of `pathpy` is available at the [python package index](https://pypi.org/project/pathpy2/).
 In python 3.x, you can install it by typing:

 ```
 pip install pathpy2